Frequently Asked Questions

 - Recalled items: $5.00 per day, maximum fine $25.00

-[Note: This fine structure is the same for all libraries in the Washington Research Libraries Consortium (WRLC)].
+[Note: This fine structure is the same for materials borrowed from all Washington Research Libraries Consortium (WRLC) libraries].

 What if I disagree with the library's records?